-- 2. Physician and/or nursing progress notes documenting the treatment of the chronic, and/or disabling condition(s); - 3.
-Physician's orders and a list of services currently provided to the beneficiary (e.g. physical therapy, occupational therapy, dietary management, blood pressure checks, etc.); and - 4.
-Frequency of medical appointments and/or frequency of medical treatments/interventions that point to unstable medical condition that must be treated, and or monitored to avoid complications.
+- Diagnosis of a chronic, and/or disabling condition; - Physician and/or nursing progress notes documenting the treatment of the chronic, and/or disabling condition(s); - Physician's Orders and a list of services currently provided to the beneficiary (e.g. physical therapy, occupational therapy, dietary management, blood pressure checks, etc.); and - Frequency of medical appointments and/or frequency of medical treatments/interventions that point to unstable medical condition that must be treated, and or monitored to avoid complications.

 OAAS RO shall review all documentation and respond within 10 business days upon the receipt of the request and all supporting documentation.
-OAAS RO may request an onsite visit to meet with the beneficiary, conduct its own LOC assessment and/or request additional information.
-The PACE organization must submit the requested information no later than five (5) business days from the date of receipt of OAAS' request for the additional information.
+OAAS RO may request an onsite visit to meet with the beneficiary, conduct its own level of care assessment and/or request additional information.
+The PACE organization must submit the requested information no later than 5 business days from the date of receipt of OAAS' request for the additional information.
 If OAAS does not receive the requested information within the five business days, OAAS shall proceed with the denial process.